blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 does not count against the number of spells you can prepare.

 #### Improve Spell
 Pick one spell.
+Make some change or improvement to it.
 Work with the keeper.

 #### Signature Spell
 You may create your own spell.
 It may be any spell level.
 Work with the keeper.

 ### Rogue
+Rogues can use one-handed weapons, and can wear light armor.
+You start with two daggers, a bow with 20 arrows, 10 torches, 10 days of rations, a hooded outfit, and 10 gold pieces.
 ```
 +-----+------+-----+--------+
 | LVL |  XP  | HP  | Tricks |